You’re going to DEVOUR my savory, crustless quiche lorraine!

 Check out the list below to get the scoop on additional delicious ways to make this dish with some variety!

-YUM!
-Yes, add broccoli to make this a crustless broccoli quiche!
+- Sneak in some greens!
+Add broccoli to make this a crustless broccoli quiche!
 And guess what?
 Broccoli is loaded with nutrients, making this a healthy quiche packed with vitamins, calcium, iron, potassium, zinc, folate and more!
 Bring on the broccoli!

-Absolutely add it into your quiche and transform it into a crustless spinach quiche, while also helping your body fight off osteoporosis, heart disease, arthritis and several types of cancer!
+You could also try to transform it into a crustless spinach quiche, while also helping your body fight off osteoporosis, heart disease, arthritis and several types of cancer!
 Take that cereal!

 Crustless Quiche LorrainePrint Recipe Pin Recipe